zhenzey/zhenzey-person-website/content/project/polymer-electrolyte/index.md

 ---
-title: Generative design of high-conductive polymer electrolyte.
+title: Generative design of highly conductive polymer electrolyte
 summary: GPT-based and diffusion-based model for conditional generation of polymer electrolyte with high conductivity, validated with MD simulations.
 tags:
   - Atomic